By Chris Ayliffe

 This has widely become known as the Martian Aurora and acts quite differently from the aurora we observe both on Earth and other planets.
 Plus, if you were lucky enough to be standing on the surface of Mars, you would need incredible vision to see this strange reaction in broad daylight.

-Aside from Mars, all of the other planets which also experience an aurora (both Northern Lights and Southern Lights) are those with active magnetic fields.
+Aside from Mars, all of the other planets which also experience an Aurora (both northern and southern lights) are those with active magnetic fields.
 And, because they have magnetic fields, their Auroras, like Earth, are majorly active on their poles.

 The planets that we know experience Auroras in our solar system are the gas giants: Jupiter, Saturn, Uranus and Neptune.
 However, they are very different from what we experience here on Earth.